ttlock/iOS_TTLock_Demo_Deprecated/README.md

   ```objective-c
 [TTLock setDebug:YES];
  ```
-3.Executing the following code in the callback of TTLockManagerDidUpdateState what is Bluetooth state changing:
+3.Executing the following code in the callback of 'TTLockManagerDidUpdateState' what is Bluetooth state changing:
 ```objective-c
 if (central.state == CBCentralManagerStatePoweredOn) {
   [TTObject startBTDeviceScan]; //start scanning